 In the news release above, Dr. Fabian Fregoli, VP of Clinical Quality & Patient Safety and Chief Medical Informatics Officer at St. Joseph, states, “We are seeing positive results in many of the measures we originally defined.
 St. Joseph Mercy Oakland has deployed technologies that are enabling our doctors and nurses to provide an unrivaled quality of care in southeast Michigan.”

-Discover how you too can leverage powerful data visualization and avoid the typical data analytics tool debacle.
+Discover how you too can leverage powerful data visualization and avoid the typical healthcare data analytics tool debacle.
 Try iDashboards for free today and let us provide you with a solution that works.